 Bluff Highway | Main road parking | Elevated viewpoints, information |

-With parking convenience prioritized, you can enjoy the stunning views and engaging walking tracks without hassle.
-Access points from Stead Street Wharf and Bond Street ensure you can quickly connect to the scenic areas.
-Plus, dedicated parking via Bond St, past the Invercargill Transfer Station, adds to the accessibility features.
+With parking convenience prioritized, you can dive into the stunning views and engaging tracks without hassle.
+Access from Stead Street and Bond Street ensures a quick connection to the scenic areas.

 Historical and Ecological Significance